morcs/beautiful-jekyll/_posts/2019-05-02-typing-redux.md

 Hopefully it's fairly clear what's being stated.
 Essentially if something is an `Action`, then it must be either an `AddTodo` or a `ToggleTodo`, each of which carries some simple data which we've also given types for.

-Since Elm makes us give actions a type, its compiler can spot when we do something silly, describe to us exactly where and clearly what the problem is.
+Since Elm makes us give actions a type, its compiler can spot when we do something silly, and show us exactly what and where the issue is.

-For example, the classic mistake I always make in Redux is to add an action, dispatch it, then completely forget to add a case for it to the reducer.
-I'll then run the program, try to perform the action through the browser (which will do precisely nothing), and spend a few minutes scratching my head and trying out all the possible things I could have done wrong.
+To give an example, the classic mistake I always seem to make with Redux is to add an action, write the code to dispatch it, then completely forget to add a case for it to the reducer.
+I'll then run the program, try performing the action through the browser (which will do precisely nothing), then spend several minutes scratching my head and trying out all the possible things I could have done wrong before realizing what the actual issue is.

-In Elm, if I forget to add the new action to the case expression, it won't compile.
-It'll tell me exactly where to go in the code to fix the issue and it'll pretty much tell me what code I need to add to resolve it!
+In Elm, if I forget to add the new action to the case expression, it just won't compile.
+It'll tell me exactly where to go in the code to fix the issue and it'll pretty much tell me what code I need to add as well.
+This is a huge time-saver!

 ## Union types